ShikiSuen/KimoUserDataDumper/README.md

 - **BPMF**: The phonetic key (Bopomofo symbols)
 - **Text**: The corresponding text/phrase

-The implementation is based on the vChewing Project's KimoDataReader package, specifically designed to work with Yahoo KeyKey IME 2012 final version.
+The implementation is specifically designed to work with Yahoo KeyKey IME 2012 final version.

 ### Architecture